Watershed Moments Project

 PROJECT DESCRIPTION

-This will be a new composition for large spatialized ensemble—possibly for string orchestra, though the final instrumentation will determined during the composing process.
 My goal is to compose a work that surrounds the listener, using spatial distribution and subtle harmonic movement to create a contemplative, immersive sonic environment.
-The piece may eventually be realized in multiple formats: as a live performance, a multi-channel sound installation, and/or a spatial audio recording for commercial release.
+The piece will eventually be realized in multiple formats: as a multi-media exhibition/installation, an online version, and a spatial audio recording for release on streaming services such as Apple Music.

-I have access to 12 professional sounding iPad Pros, and display stands for them, which I can bring to ,,,,,,, if it is of interest.
-Depending on what the space and context allows, I can develop a demonstration version of my work as a sonic/visual installation using them, each functioning as a portable audio-visual “voice” in the piece.
+I have access to 12 professional sounding iPad Pros, and display stands for them, which I will bring to the gallery.
 This demonstration would be suitable for quiet environments as an intimate presentation.
-They can be positioned in architectural spaces like cloisters or stairwells, or the gardens creating a diffuse constellation of sound and image.
 This format allows me to explore the intersection of composition, visual media, and the spatial experience—extending my musical practice into an interdisciplinary dimension.

 The 12 iPad Pros on display stands in a test installation at the Murray Adaskin Salon (Vancouver)